Car Nicobar-class patrol vessel: Design

 The Car Nicobar-class vessels were designed and built by GRSE.
 Production of the class was fast tracked after the 2008 Mumbai attacks.
 The vessels feature improved habitability with fully air-conditioned modular accommodation, on board reverse osmosis plant for desalination, and a sewage treatment plant.

 The vessels are each powered by three HamiltonJet HM811 water jets, coupled with MTU 16V 4000 M90 engines, delivering a combined 8160 kW of power.
 An aluminium superstructure reduces weight and is designed to reduce radar cross-section.

 As patrol vessels, they are lightly armed.
 They carry various sensors, including the Furuno navigation radar and sonar.
 Armament on board includes a 30 mm CRN-91 automatic cannon with an electronic day-night fire control system of Ordnance Factory Board (OFB) and Bharat Electronics Limited (BEL) origin.
 The vessels also mount two 12.7 mm heavy machine guns (HMG) and multiple medium machine guns, besides carrying shoulder-launched Igla surface-to-air missiles to combat aerial threats.

 The first two vessels commissioned were initially restricted to speeds up to 27 kn due to deficiency in the gearboxes, which was later rectified by KPCL.
 INS Kabra, the eighth in the class, has a top speed of more than 35 kn.
 The improved maneuverability and speed allows these vessels to have high-speed interdiction of fast-moving targets.

 The last four ships are an improved variant of the Car Nicobar-class patrol boats and have been dubbed 'follow on waterjet fast attack craft' (FOWJFAC) by the Indian Navy.
 Improvements include an enhanced electrical power generation capacity of 280 kW and twice the reverse osmosis (RO) capacity at 4 tonnes per day.

-Vessels
+Ships in the class

 Operations

 INS Car Nicobar and INS Chetlat are based in Chennai under India's Eastern Naval Command.

 INS Cankarso and INS Kondul are based in Goa under the Western Naval Command.

 INS Kalpeni is based in Kochi under the Southern Naval Command.